aptech/docs/docs/CR-loadd.rst

 Remarks
 -------

--  Since :func:`loadd` will load the entire dataset at once, the data set must be small enough to fit in memory.
+-  Since :func:`loadd` will load the entire dataset at once, the dataset must be small enough to fit in memory.
 To read chunks of a dataset in an iterative manner, use :func:`dataopen` and :func:`readr`.
--  If *dataset* is a null string or 0, the data set :file:`temp.dat` will be loaded.
+-  If *dataset* is a null string or 0, the dataset :file:`temp.dat` will be loaded.
 -  To load a matrix file, use an :file:`.fmt` extension on dataset.
 -  The supported dataset types are `CSV`, `Excel` (XLS, XLSX), `HDF5`, `GAUSS Matrix (FMT)`, `GAUSS Dataset (DAT)`, `Stata` (DTA) and `SAS` (SAS7BDAT, SAS7BCAT).
--  For `HDF5` file, the dataset must include schema and both file name and data set name must be provided, e.g.
+-  For `HDF5` file, the dataset must include schema and both file name and dataset name must be provided, e.g.

 ::